Abelhubprog/Promtok/README.md

 This project is **dual-licensed**:

-1.  **GNU Affero General Public License v3.0 (AGPLv3)**: MAESTRO is offered under the AGPLv3 as its open-source license.
+1.  **GNU Affero General Public License v3.0 (AGPLv3)**: PROMTOK is offered under the AGPLv3 as its open-source license.
 2.  **Commercial License**: For users or organizations who cannot comply with the AGPLv3, a separate commercial license is available.
 Please contact the maintainers for more details.

 ## Contributing